Venice on a budget? Is that even possible?

 As I said, I will not tell you that the Doge’s Palace and the Rialto Bridge are to be visited.

-But I tell you that you can visit sights at a cheaper price and without waiting in line by buying e. g. the Museum Pass* that grants you free entrance to the 11 most important state museums and palazzi in Venice.
+But I tell you that you can visit sights at a cheaper price and without waiting in line.
+All you need is the Museum Pass*.
+It grants you free entrance to the 11 most important state museums and palazzi in Venice.
 The best way to get it is by ordering it online*, this way, you save even more time.

-Keep in mind that especially during high season, saving time should be your priority since you won’t be able to avoid waiting in line at vaporetti, museums, landmarks, eateries…you name it.
+Keep in mind that especially during high season, saving time should be your priority.
+You won’t be able to avoid waiting in line at Vaporetti, museums, landmarks, eateries…you name it.
 So at least try to keep those waiting times as short as possible.

 Like in most other touristy cities, there’s a free walking tour in Venice, too.
 Every day, there is a tour at 10 a.m. as well as at 3 p.m. that takes about two hours.
 You can book online and meet the group at Campo Santa Maria Gloriosa dei Frari.